memgraph/docs/products/memgraph/v1.2.0/openCypher/opencypher.md

 `Cypher` is the most widely adopted, fully-specified, and open query language for property graph databases.
 It provides an intuitive way to work with property graphs.

+### Getting started

+Take a look at the following guides if you are new to the Cypher query language:
+{% page-ref page="./reading-existing-data.md" %}
+{% page-ref page="./writing-new-data.md" %}
+{% page-ref page="./reading-and-writing.md" %}

 ### Clauses

 The `Cypher` language enables users to perform standard database operations by using the following clauses: